IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/radial-chart.md

 ## $PlatformShort$ Radial Area Chart

-The $ProductName$ Radial Area Chart has a shape of a filled polygon that is bound by a collection of straight lines connecting data points.
+The $PlatformShort$ Radial Area Chart has a shape of a filled polygon that is bound by a collection of straight lines connecting data points.
 This chart type uses the same concept of data plotting as the [Area Chart](area-chart.md), but wraps the data points around a circular axis rather than stretching them horizontally.

 You can create this type of chart in `XamDataChart` control by binding your data to `RadialAreaSeries`, as shown in the example below.